Home Birth Is Safe:

 IS HOME BIRTH SAFE?

 Home birth is a safe option for low risk, healthy women.
 Home birth midwives create a safe birthing environment in your home while maintaining the home environment.
-We carry equipment to the home such as: dopplers for listening to the baby's heart rate, oxygen, suctioning equipment, medications to stop a postpartum hemorrhage and suturing equipment.
+We carry equipment to the home such as: dopplers for listening to the baby's heart rate, oxygen, suctioning equipment, IV fluids, medications to stop a postpartum hemorrhage and suturing equipment.
 We are trained in resuscitation.

 There is less unnecessary intervention at home creating fewer problems.
 If the rare problem develops and a hospital is needed, we will transfer to the hospital of your choice or to the closest facility if necessary.
 We will stay with you throughout the transfer and the birth of your baby.
 We will resume your postpartum care when you return home.